-There are two (2) FMSs that fall into this category.
-Floodproofing includes structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.
+Two FMSs that fall into this category.
+Floodproofing includes structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures, and their contents.
 One of the strategies relates to the Polk County facilities, and the other strategy is for the Montague County Sewage Treatment Plants.
-To be provided by FNI-2 floodproofing FMSs